 Charity of the year

-We are delighted to announce that our nominated charity for the season 2019-20 is 1128 (Crosby) Squadron Air Training Corps.
+We are delighted to announce that our nominated charity for the season 2020-21 will remain 1128 (Crosby) Squadron Air Training Corps.

 Here is a profile of their activities